Zeo666/AllTheRoles/README.md

 - Steam or Epic Games

 ## Windows Installation Steam
-1. [Download](#releases) the All The Roles version corresponding to the installed Among Us version.
+1. [Download](#releases) the latest version of All The Roles version.
-2. Go to your Steam library.
+2. Go to your Steam Library and then go to the Among Us page.
 3. Right-click Among Us > click `Manage` > click `Browse local files`.
 4. In the File Explorer, delete the entire `Among Us` folder.
 5. Go back to your Steam library.